-“Officially, since 1963, the EU has already been implementing sanctions on us constantly.
+“Officially, since 1963, the EU has already been implementing sanctions on us continuously.
 The EU has never been honest and never stood behind its promises.
-But we’ve always been patient,” said Recep Tayyip Erdogan.
+But, we’ve always been patient,” he said.

-Speaking a day before an EU leaders’ summit starting Thursday, Erdogan said Turkey would wait and see the bloc’s decisions, adding that some leaders who are sincere and honest have already been upstanding in their disapproval of such attitudes towards Turkey.
+Speaking a day before an upcoming EU leaders summit on Thursday, Erdogan said Turkey would wait and see the bloc’s decisions, adding that some leaders who are sincere and honest already have been upstanding in their disapproval of such attitudes against Turkey.

-Before leaving Ankara for a two-day official visit to Azerbaijan, Erdogan said Turkey would stand by Azerbaijan during its reconstruction on reclaimed lands formerly occupied by Armenia.
+Before leaving Ankara for Azerbaijan on a two-day official visit, Recep Tayyip Erdogan said Turkey would stand by Azerbaijan in reconstruction efforts in its formerly occupied lands.

-After 44 days of fighting between the two countries, last month the region of Nagorno-Karabakh was finally liberated, he said, underlining that Turkey would continue to support Azerbaijan.
+He noted that after 44 days of fighting, the region of Nagorno-Karabakh had finally been liberated, underlining that Turkey would continue to support Baku.